cian-loughlin-02/ANAT40040_Final_Assignment/README.md

 ## ERBB2 Amplification and Transcrtiptomic Analysis in Breast Cancer

 ### Overview
-This repository contains a R script which implements a bioinformatics pipeline to analyse breast cancer data from The Cancer Genome Atlas (TCGA)
+This repository contains a R script which implements a bioinformatics pipeline to analyse breast cancer data from The Cancer Genome Atlas (TCGA), specifically focusing on HER2 (ERBB@) copy number amplification along with its influence on gene expression, pateint survival outcomes and biological pathways.
+Clinical data, RNA-seq data and copy number abberation (CNA) data were all integrated into the project to identify highly over- and under-expressed genes and the effects associated with ERBB2 amplification.
 ### Data Sources
 All datasets used for this assignment were obtained from the TCGA BRCA Pan-Cancer Atlas (2018):
 - Clinical Patient Data